rjpcasalino/blog_bt/pages/archive/2019/arch.md

 layout: post
 ---

-# Before
+## Before

 Validate the install ISO!
-I think I do this half-way so my install might have some Chinese malware maybe?
+I think I did this half-way so my install might have some Chinese malware maybe?
 I downloaded from a server that purported to be in Arizona.

-# After
+## After

 Having installed Arch a few times and never having as simple/joyful a time as I would like I made this.